blockvoltcr7/pytest-fastapi-template/README_RENDER_DEPLOYMENT.md

 ### Option 1: Quick Deploy (Recommended for beginners)

 1. **Push to GitHub**
+If you have made changes to your code base
    ```bash
    git add .
    git commit -m "Prepare for Render deployment"